Dogue de Bordeaux: A Loyal Guardian and Gentle Giant

 Excessive barking

-Additionally, owners should be aware of back arching, which can be a sign of stress, pain, or orthopaedic issues, all of which are common in giant breeds.
+Additionally, owners should be aware of back arching, which can be a sign of stress, pain, or orthopaedic issues, all common in giant breeds.

-Setting up clear routines, enforcing consistent rules, and providing regular outlets for both physical and mental energy greatly reduces the risk of these issues.
+Setting up clear routines, enforcing consistent rules, and providing regular outlets for both physical and mental energy significantly reduce the risk of these issues.

 Again, if you're encountering challenges with your Dogue, don't hesitate to seek help.
 Professional support early on can prevent bigger problems later — and I'm here to assist with personalized training and behaviour guidance tailored to the unique needs of this incredible breed.